The Predator isn't a sequel, but watch these movies first anyway

 While this one's technically the third film in the series, I recommend watching it second.
 Predators is to the original Predator film what Aliens is to the original Alien film.
 At least that's what producer Robert Rodriguez (Alita: Battle Angel, El Mariachi, Spy Kids) envisioned.

 Where the original film had two governors in it, this one stars two Academy Award winners: Adrien Brody (The Pianist, The Grand Budapest Hotel) and Mahershala Ali (Luke Cage, Moonlight).
-Other cast members include Laurence Fishburne (Matrix), Danny Trejo (Machete) and Topher Grace (That 70's Show).
+Other cast members include Laurence Fishburne (The Matrix), Danny Trejo (Machete) and Topher Grace (That 70's Show).

 In what might be one of the most fascinating openings to a film, the first image shows Brody free-falling from a high altitude.
 We are literally being dropped into action from the film's first frame.
 The movie's story starts out similar to the original, with soldiers (and some other dangerous guys) fighting in a foreign jungle only to have their world literally turned upside down about a third of the way through the movie.